cannam/mert-vamp-plugin/README.md

 ```

 The resulting binary will perform OK on a Mac (using Accelerate) but
 be appallingly slow anywhere else.
-To improve matters, build using
+To speed it up, build using
 libtorch, or at least Intel MKL for matrix acceleration.
 To explain:

 This repo actually contains two different adaptations of the